Here is an overview of what we'll cover in this article.

 Till-tapes are bad receipts

-A till-tape or credit card slip.
-It will not give us any of the information above.
-We need a detailed invoice for your claim submission.
+We cannot use a till-tape or credit card slip as it does not give us any of the information above.
+We need the detailed invoice for your claim submission.

 What to submit when you have insurance

 You must submit your expenses to all eligible insurance carriers first before using the spending account.
 We are the last payer.

 Any time there is insurance coverage involved we require their "Explanation of Benefits," the detailed document that confirms how much the insurance carrier has paid towards an expense (even if it is 0).
 If you do not have your copy, contact your insurance carrier directly to obtain it.
 Please note, online printout copies are acceptable.
 Summary documents are not acceptable.